maa5/discography/README.md

     cd <your path>
     ````

+3. Run composer for install dependencies:

+    ````
+    composer install
+    ````

+4. Run npm for install dependencies:

+    ````
+    npm install
+    ````

-3. SQLite Configuration: Create a new SQLite database: create file `database.sqlite` into `database` directory.
+5. SQLite Configuration: Create a new SQLite database: create file `database.sqlite` into `database` directory.

-4. Create the `.env` file by copying from the example provided (`.env.example`):
+6. Create the `.env` file by copying from the example provided (`.env.example`):

     ```
     cp .env.example .env
     ```

-5. Create your Encryption Key.
+7. Create your Encryption Key.
 (This generate `APP_KEY` value in `.env` file):

     ```
     php artisan key:generate
     ```

-6. Modify the `.env` file with your desired local environment configuration options.
+8. Modify the `.env` file with your desired local environment configuration options.
 After the database has been created, set your environment variable to point to this database by placing the absolute path to the database in the `DB_DATABASE` environment variable:

     ```
     DB_CONNECTION=sqlite
     DB_DATABASE=/absolute/path/to/database.sqlite
     ```

-7. Create your database tables (this will run the migrations located in `/discography/database/migrations/`):
+9. Create your database tables (this will run the migrations located in `/discography/database/migrations/`):

     ```
     php artisan migrate
     ```

-7. Populate your database tables (this will populate your tables with fake data coming form `/discography/database/seeds`):
+10. Populate your database tables (this will populate your tables with fake data coming form `/discography/database/seeds`):

     ````
     php artisan db:seed
     ````

-8. Run composer:
+11. Run the following command:

+    ```
+    npm run build
+    ```

+12. Run your server:

    ````
-    composer install
-    ````

-9. Run your server:

-   ````
    php artisan serve
    ````

+13. Open your browser and go to `http://127.0.0.1:8000`

 ## Testing